Richard I of England: Final years of Henry II's reign

 With news arriving of the Battle of Hattin, he took the cross at Tours in the company of other French nobles.
 In exchange for Philip's help against his father, Richard paid homage to Philip in November 1188.
 On 4 July 1189, the forces of Richard and Philip defeated Henry's army at Ballans.
 Henry agreed to name Richard his heir apparent.
-Two days later Henry II died in Chinon, and Richard succeeded him as King of England, Duke of Normandy, and Count of Anjou.
+Two days later Henry died in Chinon, and Richard succeeded him as King of England, Duke of Normandy, and Count of Anjou.
 Roger of Howden claimed that Henry's corpse bled from the nose in Richard's presence, which was assumed to be a sign that Richard had caused his death.

 King and crusader

 Coronation and anti-Jewish violence

 Richard I was officially invested as Duke of Normandy on 20 July 1189 and crowned king in Westminster Abbey on 3 September 1189.
 Tradition barred all Jews and women from the investiture, but some Jewish leaders arrived to present gifts for the new king.
 According to Ralph of Diceto, Richard's courtiers stripped and flogged the Jews, then flung them out of court.

 When a rumour spread that Richard had ordered all Jews to be killed, the people of London attacked the Jewish population.
 Many Jewish homes were destroyed by arsonists, and several Jews were forcibly converted.
 Some sought sanctuary in the Tower of London, and others managed to escape.
 Among those killed was Jacob of Orléans, a respected Jewish scholar.
 Roger of Howden, in his Gesta Regis Ricardi, claimed that the jealous and bigoted citizens started the rioting, and that Richard punished the perpetrators, allowing a forcibly converted Jew to return to his native religion.
 Baldwin of Forde, Archbishop of Canterbury, reacted by remarking, "If the King is not God's man, he had better be the devil's".

-Offended that he was not being obeyed and realising that the assaults could destabilise his realm on the eve of his departure on crusade, Richard ordered the execution of those responsible for the most egregious murders and persecutions, including rioters who had accidentally burned down Christian homes.
+Offended that he was not being obeyed, and aware that the attacks could destabilise his realm on the eve of his departure on crusade, Richard ordered the execution of those responsible for the most heinous murders and persecutions, including rioters who had accidentally burned down Christian homes.
 He distributed a royal writ demanding that the Jews be left alone.
 The edict was only loosely enforced, however, and the following March further violence occurred, including a massacre at York.